au-research/FAIR-data-101-training/1-findable/overview.md

 ## Discussion starters

-Use these questions to start a conversation on our Slack workspace, or with your colleagues over a cup of beverage.
+Use these questions to start a conversation with your colleagues over a cup of beverage.

 **Introduction to community discussions**
 * What are your expectations for this course?